monk-io/docs/docs/gui/secrets.md

 title: Adding Secrets
 ---

 One of the crucial requirements of any deployment is storing secrets in a secure way.
-Monk offers a built-in secret storage that is backed by the Cloud KMS on your cloud account.
-Monk ensures that all your secrets stored within your infrastructure are always encrypted at rest with frequent key rotation.
+MonkOS offers a built-in secret storage that is backed by the Cloud KMS on your cloud account.
+MonkOS ensures that all your secrets stored within your infrastructure are always encrypted at rest with frequent key rotation.

 Secrets can be shared between multiple kits within the project’s environment.